metamorphosis0328/realtime-embeded-system-assignment/README.md

 4. The `GomokuCoordinator`, implementing the callback interface, checks whose turn it is.
 If it's the AI's turn, it queries the `GomokuAI` module, which uses Minimax to select the best move.
 5. The `ArmController` executes the move:
    - Interpolates servo angles using bilinear interpolation
-   - Controls the arm via blocking I/O to ensure smooth, real-time motion
+   - Controls the arm through a non-blocking, time-driven state machine to achieve smooth and responsive motion
 6. The AI’s move is updated on the board, and the cycle repeats until a winner is found.

 ---